API Testing Basics – A Comprehensive Guide for Beginners

 API (Application Programming Interface) is the building block of software applications.
-More often than not, APIs are used to access data, facilitate interaction between multiple applications, enable communication between Microservices, etc.
+More often than not, developers use APIs to access data, facilitate interaction between multiple applications, enable communication between Microservices, etc. So, in this blog post, we will cover the API testing basics.
+Let’s begin!

 Table Of Contents